 Off-Broadway, she appeared opposite Jennifer Westfeldt in Cusi Cram's A Lifetime Burning for Primary Stages, and with Atlantic Theatre Company, Ensemble Studio Theatre, Rattlestick Playwrights Theatre, and, notably, Watermark Theatre’s U.S. premiere of Lucinda Coxon’s Waiting at the Water’s Edge, directed by Nela Wagman.

 She has appeared across the country at such theatres as the Kennedy Center, Arena Stage, The Old Globe, Williamstown Theatre Festival, Long Wharf, the O’Neill Center, Paper Mill Playhouse, and more, in plays by Oscar Wilde, Anton Chekhov, Tony Kushner, Donald Margulies, Lillian Hellman and many others.

 She has twice been a finalist for the prestigious Audie Award for audio narration.
 Her narration of A Woman in Berlin landed her on Audiofile Magazine's Best Audiobooks of 2017 list.

-Keating loves creating new work, and currently has two plays of her own in development.
+Keating loves creating new work, working with emerging writing talents such as Amy Herzog and Anna Ziegler, among many others, and currently has two plays of her own in development.